Arranging Ranges: Mountain Ranges of the World

 Rockies, and the Southern Rockies.
 In turn, the Southern Rockies Range3 is

-Every level is chock-full of bogus ranges with bogus-sounding names like "North
+Note that every level is chock-full of bogus ranges with bogus-sounding names like "North

 Eureka County Ranges" or "Shavers Fork Mountain Complex" that are needed to

 fill out the master outline.
 Very few mountains will have well-known and